PyConPL/Book/2017/presentations/with_python_security/text.md

 [Data leaks in time](http://www.informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/)

-Looking at the number and severity of leaks over time, it is easy to observe a huge increase in their occurences over the years and severity rising from 1 000 to above 1 000 000 000 user's data.
+Looking at the number and severity of leaks over time, it is easy to observe a huge increase in their occurrences over the years and severity rising from 1 000 to above 1 000 000 000 user's data.

 ![00 NotPetya malware screen](./000_notpetya.png)